 There are 95,938 public schools in America, serving over 47 million public school students.
 Let’s look at the different school district sizes and what types of businesses match their needs.
 At MDR, we consider a district large if it enrolls over 10,000 students.
 A medium district enrolls 2,500 to 9,999 students, and a small district has less than 2,500 students enrolled.

 Factors like special education enrollment, poverty levels, and/or a prevalence of English language learners in the student population will obviously affect the types of businesses that should approach schools with these unique needs.
-We’ve assumed that the districts have the average number of unique factors for total US schools.
 All districts have similar needs in terms of organizing student data, maintaining an online learning space and/or course management system, providing resources for digital textbooks, and security and safety innovations.